Orange-OpenSource/ods-android/docs/components/Dialogs.md

 Parameter | Default&nbsp;value | Description
 -- | -- | --
-`text: String` | | Text displayed into the dialog which presents the details regarding the Dialog's purpose `confirmButton: OdsAlertDialogButton` | | Button displayed into the dialog which is meant to confirm a proposed action, thus resolving what triggered the dialog
+`text: String` | | Text displayed into the dialog which presents the details regarding the Dialog's purpose `confirmButton: OdsAlertDialog.Button` | | Button displayed into the dialog which is meant to confirm a proposed action, thus resolving what triggered the dialog
 `modifier: Modifier` | `Modifier` | `Modifier` applied to the layout of the dialog `onDismissRequest: () -> Unit` | `{}` | Callback invoked when the user tries to dismiss the dialog by clicking outside or pressing the back button.
 This is not called when the dismiss button is clicked.
-`dismissButton: OdsAlertDialogButton?` | `null` | Button displayed into the dialog which is meant to dismiss the dialog `title: String?` | `null` | Title displayed into the dialog which should specify the purpose of the dialog.
+`dismissButton: OdsAlertDialog.Button?` | `null` | Button displayed into the dialog which is meant to dismiss the dialog `title: String?` | `null` | Title displayed into the dialog which should specify the purpose of the dialog.
 The title is not mandatory, because there may be sufficient information inside the `text`.
 `properties: DialogProperties` | `DialogProperties()` | Typically platform specific properties to further configure the dialog
 {:.table}